a-dubaj/Wearher.App/README.md

 * [Demo link](#demo-link)

 ## General info
-This is a simple weather JavaScript application created in small amang of time.
-Application displayes weather conditions based on your location.
+This is a simple weather JavaScript application created in small among of time.
+The application displays weather conditions based on your location.
 To change from Fahrenheit/Celsius simply click by mouse on temperature degrees.
 Below the demo link.

 <p align="center">
     <img width="640" height="480" src="assets/graphic.png">